watzon/wsl-proxy/README.md

 `proxygen /usr/bin/*`
 `proxygen /usr/bin/* /bin/*`

-Program names will be resolved to absolute paths, if they exist.
-Otherwise, the program name will be used as is.
+Program names will be resolved to absolute paths.
+If a program is not found, an error message will be displayed and the corresponding proxy will not be created.

 A subfolder named `.\autogen` will be created, and all the autogenned proxy files will be placed here.